Explore and Restore Maryland Streams

 - Bay Backpack – The Chesapeake Bay Program maintains this growing collection of books, multimedia, curriculum guides, individual lesson plans online data sources and other teaching resources, locations for field studies, training, funding and more.

-- MSDE Environmental Education ToolKit: Maryland State Department of Education offers resources to assist with meeting state environmental literacy standards: the Environmental Literacy Standards, Environmental Literacy Curriculum, Curricular Infusion By Grade-bands, a number of comprehensive lesson plans and ideas on environmental education for grades Pre-K to 8, and more guidance materials.
+- MSDE Environmental Education ToolKit: Maryland State Department of Education offers resources to assist with meeting state environmental literacy standards: the Environmental Literacy Standards, Curricular Infusion By Grade-bands, and a number of additional resources and guidance materials for grades Pre-K to 12.

 - Investigating Streams and Rivers, William B. Stapp, et al (GREEN Network, 1996).
 An interdisciplinary Curriculum Guide for Use with Mitchell and Stapp’s Field Manual for Water Quality Monitoring – ISBN: 0-7872-2385-9 (available through online book and textbook vendors).